trip5/EspHome-Led-PixelClock/README.md

 EHLPC is meant to be used on ESP-based MAX7219 Digit Display Clocks using ESPHome.
 So far, it works with an un-named Aliexpress Clock.
 It can probably be adapted for use with other MAX7219 Digit clocks.
 And, of course, it's ESPHome, so it's only limited by your imagination and skill.

-I'm still in the early stages but it's still pretty useable.

 A lot of inspiration is taken from the [`EHMTXv2`](https://github.com/lubeda/EspHoMaTriXv2) project... but with a monochrome LED Display.

 Using this clock requires external font files.
 I prefer my own [`MatrixClockFonts`](https://github.com/trip5/MatrixClockFonts) but ESPHome supports a variety of [`fonts`](https://esphome.io/components/display/index.html#fonts), including TTF.